 “Hm.”
 Jillian took the cricket and held it to her nose, as if by muscle memory.
 It smelled like spices.
 “What do we do?
 What’s it like being bug-eyed?”

 “First we open a door so we don’t stink up the place, and then we light the eyes.”
 She sparked a purple lighter.
-“He said we’d see everything from a new perspective and couldn’t describe it any other way.
+“He said we’d see everything from a new perspective, and he couldn’t describe it any other way.
 He kept making sound-effects and exploding motions with his hands.”

 Jillian passed back the cricket.
 “How about you smoke, and I watch?”

 “But Jilli, I’m scared!”
 Faith laughed and wiggled her shoulders.
 “I hoped you could start it.”

 Jillian sighed.
 On the TV, paused during the LuLu’s theme, ten thousand space-robot pilots crossed their arms across their chests.
 Together they directed their giant robot to cross its arms across its chest, the sum of their confidence.
 “You open the back door and I’ll light it.”

 “Really?
 You don’t have to if you don’t want to.”